| Flashed! | Stained! | |

 The Bohemian tumbler at left, also a U S Glass product from ca 1899 combines the frosted or "camphor" look accentuated with colored staining.
 Glass authors prefer the term frosted or satin to "camphor" - a term made up by dealers who didn't know what to call their goods. |

-goblet in the U S Glass Co.
-MICHIGAN state pattern ca 1902 has
+Above are 2 pieces of the U S Glass Co.
+MICHIGAN state pattern ca 1902.
+The mug has

 a green